wnoizumi/wnoizumi.github.com/index.md

 ## About Willian

-He is professor at IFPR and PhD student at PUC-Rio.
-Willian obtained a master's degree in Informatics from PUC-Rio.
-He also holds a bachelor's degree in Informatics from UEM.
-He worked in research, development and consultancy projects in the Software Engineering Laboratory at PUC-Rio.
-He also worked as software developer at HSBC GLT, Objective Solutions, and Cwork Sistemas.
+Willian is a PhD student at PUC-Rio.
+He obtained a master's degree in Computer Science from PUC-Rio.
+He also holds a bachelor's degree in Computer Science from UEM.
+He conducts his research in the Software Engineering Laboratory at PUC-Rio.
+In parallel to the PhD course, WIllian works as a teacher at Federal Institute of Parana (IFPR).
+He also have experience as a software developer, having worked in companies such as HSBC Global Technology and Objective Solutions.

 ## Education